LuMesserschmidt/Labour_Rights_FDI_Replication/README.md

 Cite the work:

-Please cite the paper and the outcome & cash labour rights as:
+Please cite the WORKING PAPER and the outcome & cash labour rights as:

 Messerschmidt, L., & Janz, N. (2020).
 Unravelling the'race to the bottom'argument: How does FDI affect different types of labour rights?
 (No. 05).
 TUM School of Governance at the Technical University of Munich.